Blog

 A project planning template is a pre-built document that organizes all the moving parts of your project in one place.
 Think of it as a blank form with the structure already done for you.

-Templates are available in various formats to suit your specific needs.
-Excel spreadsheets are well-suited for small teams that want flexibility.
+These elements appear in different formats depending on your needs.
+Excel spreadsheets work well for small teams that want flexibility.
 Google Sheets makes sense when multiple people need to view the same document simultaneously.
-PDF templates serve as reference guides, but can’t be edited easily.
+PDF templates serve as reference guides but can’t be edited easily.
 Software-native templates built into tools like Asana or Monday.com connect to live project data and update automatically.

 The key difference between templates and project management software comes down to automation.
 Templates are static documents.
 You fill them out once, then manually update them as things change.
 Software pulls data automatically from your team’s daily work and keeps everything current without manual entry.